Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Imaging Results

 For most of the period following the onset of the eruption, $\arg(\beta_2)$ steadily declines from about $70^{\circ}$ to $30^{\circ}$ across all models, reflecting the emergence of toroidal magnetic fields in the emission region, as indicated by Fig.~\ref{fig:thetaplot}.
 This behavior can be understood as follows: for a near-axis observer, the projected linear polarization vectors are approximately orthogonal to the local magnetic field (neglecting plasma motion and propagation effects).
 A smaller EVPA therefore corresponds to a more radial polarization pattern, implying a field configuration dominated by toroidal components.

-Toward the end of the eruption, $\arg(\beta_2)$ increases markedly, implying a recover of poloidal field as well as the Faraday rotation, as can be infered from the results of $\mT,\mP$ with and without $\rho_Q,\rho_V$.
+Toward the end of the eruption, $\arg(\beta_2)$ increases markedly, implying a recovery of poloidal field as well as the Faraday rotation, as can be inferred from the results of $\mT,\mP$ with and without $\rho_Q,\rho_V$.
 In most eDF models, this enhancement approaches $90^{\circ}$, whereas in models that incorporate a substantial population of beam electrons streaming along field lines ( $\mB_{\parallel}1, \mB_{\upup}1$ ), $\arg(\beta_2)$ can rise to $110^{\circ}$.

+After convolution, $|\beta_2|$ follows a similar temporal evolution but is systematically reduced by $\sim 0.1$, as beam depolarization smooths small-scale polarized structures and diminishes the azimuthal coherence of $\Mc{P}$ across the image.
+In contrast, $\arg(\beta_2)$ remains nearly unchanged, since the phase is primarily set by the large-scale orientation of the polarization pattern, which is largely preserved under convolution.